 Why is it so difficult for most of us on a Low Carb diet to cook/make vegetables?
-I love vegetables.
-Plus I grow vegetables on my small farm, but it is still hard for me to include them in daily meals!
+I love the flavor of vegetables, but it is still hard for me to include them in daily meals!
 I think the challenge revolves around two obstacles:

 - Having to think about it: Many of us grew up learning to cook with convenience foods (if we learned to cook at all).
 Grilling meat has been a mainstay in most households so it is easy to do without looking at a recipe.
 Making pasta is another one that doesn’t require a recipe.
 Vegetables….now that requires a bit of thought.
 How long do you cook them, what method, what spices to add, etc.?
 If you didn’t grow up cooking vegetables, it is likely that the idea is attractive but the thought of looking up a recipe when our lives are so busy is less appealing.

 - Prep Time: Vegetables require washing and chopping.
 While this isn’t really difficult, it is another step in that already hectic dinner-time rush.
 Yet vegetables are very important to a healthy diet, whether your diet is low carb, high fat, or high protein.
 So, one of my goals this year has been to try and make cooking vegetables as easy and mindless as possible.

 Why even include vegetables at all in a low-carb or keto diet?

 Vegetables offer the micro-nutrients that you can’t always get from high protein or high fat diets.
 Getting a good repertoire of veggies under your belt will give you the micro-nutrients you need without resorting to fruit.
 Fruit can certainly be healthy (depending on what kind you are eating), but if you are interested in weight loss, fruit is considered “natures candy” and needs to be quite moderate.